-A. Payment is considered made on the date it is placed in the U.S. mail, or on the date of electronic transfer or other delivery of funds to the claimant.
+Payment is considered made on the date it is placed in the U.S. mail, or on the date of electronic transfer or other delivery of funds to the claimant.
 The Department recognizes that the date a check is written may not be the date of payment, as defined in the statute.
 In order to show compliance with this law, insurers will be required to maintain a record of the date of mailing or electronic transfer of funds.
 [Refer to N.C.G.S. § 58-3-225(e)]

-A. When the claimant is the insured, N.C.G.S. § 58-63-15(11) (j) requires that payment of a claim be accompanied by a statement setting forth the coverage under which payment is being made.
+When the claimant is the insured, N.C.G.S. § 58-63-15(11) (j) requires that payment of a claim be accompanied by a statement setting forth the coverage under which payment is being made.
 The law does not establish any requirement with respect to whether the payment and the RA must be sent together when the claimant is a provider.

-A. When an insurer contracts with an intermediary that is acting as the provider’s agent, and the contract calls for payments to be made to the intermediary, the statutory time frames apply only to the insurer’s payment to the intermediary.
+When an insurer contracts with an intermediary that is acting as the provider’s agent, and the contract calls for payments to be made to the intermediary, the statutory time frames apply only to the insurer’s payment to the intermediary.
 The timing of subsequent payment by the intermediary to the provider is not subject to the prompt pay law.

-A. The law does not require written acknowledgment of such inquiries, however both the insurer and the claimant are strongly advised to maintain written documentation of such communications*, in the event that one or both parties wishes to seek the Department’s review of a matter.
+The law does not require written acknowledgment of such inquiries, however both the insurer and the claimant are strongly advised to maintain written documentation of such communications*, in the event that one or both parties wishes to seek the Department’s review of a matter.
 Claimants who follow their telephoned inquiries to insurers with written confirmation of the call, will have established documentation, regardless of whether the insurer responds to the inquiry in writing.
 Any potential action or investigation by the Department of complaints regarding the prompt pay law will largely depend upon a written or electronic record of the matter in question.

 * Note that while insurers are not required to acknowledge provider inquiries, they are subject to the requirement of N.C.G.S. § 58-3-225(i), which calls for insurers to maintain written or electronic records sufficient to demonstrate compliance with the law.

-A. If an appeal or grievance decision results in the insurer reversing its denial of a claim, the 30-day time period for processing the claim would begin from the date of the appeal or grievance decision.
+If an appeal or grievance decision results in the insurer reversing its denial of a claim, the 30-day time period for processing the claim would begin from the date of the appeal or grievance decision.

-A. As of July 1, 2001, insurers must be in operational compliance with the law, including the 180 day minimum time period for submitting claims set out in N.C.G.S. § 58-3-225(f), regardless of existing contract language.
+As of July 1, 2001, insurers must be in operational compliance with the law, including the 180 day minimum time period for submitting claims set out in N.C.G.S. § 58-3-225(f), regardless of existing contract language.
 In-force provider contracts that are more restrictive (allow less than 180 days) than the law will be superseded by the law.
 In-force provider contracts that are less restrictive (allow more than 180 days) than the law will remain in effect unless amended.
 New provider contracts executed on or after July 1, 2001 must be compliant with the prompt pay law.
 A contract that allows more than 180 days to submit claims is compliant with the law.

 Amendments regarding claims submission time frames are not considered to be “material” modifications to provider contracts, pursuant to Title 11 NCAC 20.0203, and therefore are not subject to Department approval.
 However, if/when an insurer makes a material modification to a contract, it must also make any necessary modifications to comply with the prompt pay law at that time, including changing the time to submit the claim to at least 180 days.

-A. N.C.G.S. § 58-3-225(f) provides that unless otherwise agreed to by the insurer and the claimant, insurers must allow a claim to be submitted up to one year after the required date of submission (i.e., 180 days after the date of SERVICE or discharge plus one year), if it was not reasonably possible for the claim to be submitted within 180 days, and if the claim was submitted as soon as possible thereafter.
+N.C.G.S. § 58-3-225(f) provides that unless otherwise agreed to by the insurer and the claimant, insurers must allow a claim to be submitted up to one year after the required date of submission (i.e., 180 days after the date of SERVICE or discharge plus one year), if it was not reasonably possible for the claim to be submitted within 180 days, and if the claim was submitted as soon as possible thereafter.
 Force majeure is assumed to be the standard for a provider’s reasonable inability to file a claim within the established time frame, though contracts may include provisions establishing more generous standards.
 When the claimant is the insured, legal incapacity could extend the filing time beyond the one-year extension.
 [Refer to N.C.G.S. § 58-3-225( f)]

-A. N.C.G.S. § 58-3-225(b)(5) clearly allows insurers to obtain COB information prior to paying a claim.
+N.C.G.S. § 58-3-225(b)(5) clearly allows insurers to obtain COB information prior to paying a claim.
 An insurer is not obligated to make a payment to the provider or insured until it has established its liability, and COB information can be material to that determination.
 Insurers routinely verify third party coverage at the time a claim is filed since such coverage can change at any time, without any notice to the insurer.

-A. An insurer is not obligated to pay a claim until it has determined satisfactory proof of loss and this fact is not changed by the prompt pay law.
+An insurer is not obligated to pay a claim until it has determined satisfactory proof of loss and this fact is not changed by the prompt pay law.
 The law does require insurers to be very explicit in their requests for additional information, however, their right to request that information is not altered.
 All of the specific good faith reasons for denial must be reflected in the notice of denial or request for additional information.
 In cases where the claimant provides additional information but the information is insufficient or incorrect, the insurer may deny the claim, again itemizing the information lacking.
 [Refer to N.C.G.S. §§ 58-3-225(b), (c) and (d)]

 Since this law does not attempt to define “clean claim”, the Department is not in a position to itemize information that may not be required in accordance with an insurer’s standard claim practices.
 Each insurer must comply with the uniform claim form requirement of Title 11 NCAC 12.1500 and the electronic format standards requirements of Title 11 NCAC 12.1506.
 In addition, required attachments to claim forms are permitted, however, the form and format must be approved by the Department and insurers may not require the submission of information already contained in the standard claim form.